mpataws/iotanium/README.md

         cd iotanium
         ./setup.sh

-  - When `setup.sh` is finished, run the following:
+  - When `setup.sh` is finished, *open a new terminal window* to get the latest node version in your env.
+Then, run the following:

-        cd serverless
+        cd iotanium/serverless
         npm install

   - When `npm install` is complete, run the following replacing `company_name` with the name of the customer for whom we are doing the lab, or another name appropriate for the lab event:

+        #avoid _ and - in the company name, they cause naming issues with some services in this lab
-        npm run setStage company_name
+        npm run setStage company

   - Finally, run the following to deploy the backend infrastructure for the lab: